Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 struct Email(String);
 ```

+Official Documentation: [`Hash`][Hash]

 Error Handling
 --------------

 ### Display

 Before we jump straight into the `Error` trait, lets recap on `Display`.
 This trait allows us to display information
 related to the type that implements it.
-You get to decide what that information is, but `Display` is pretty broad.
-Once
-you implement it, if you pass a value of your type into a macro like `println!` or `format!`, then `Display` defines
+Once you implement it, if you pass a value of your type into a macro like
-how the type will be rendered.
+`println!` or `format!`, then `Display` defines how the type will be rendered.

 `Display` only has one method which you must implement, it takes `&self`, and a mutable pointer to a `Formatter` and
 returns a `fmt::Result` which is a type alias for `Result<(), fmt::Error>`.
-The easiest way to implement it is with
+The easiest way to implement it is with the
-`write!` macro which returns this same type, and to `use std::fmt` to slightly simplify the namespacing:
+`write!` macro which returns this same type, and to `use std::fmt` so that you can reference things in the module
+namespace rather than contaminating your own.

 ```rust
 use std::fmt;